 #19.
 How convenient the Jordan Pass is for travel in Jordan

-No waiting in line to buy tickets, just show the Jordan Pass and off your go!
+No waiting in line to buy tickets, just show the Jordan Pass and off you go!
 Read more about the Jordan Pass here.

 #20.
-How the plastic movement has not reached Jordan yet
+How the recycling movement has not reached Jordan yet

 #21.
 How many important Christian sites Jordan has